Local mining company invests in the community’s most precious resource: Its youth

 Modern gold mining involves an understanding between the miners and the land they work on.
 In exchange for the valuable mineral the humans are extracting, the mining company agrees to be responsible stewards of the site and surrounding area, safeguarding wildlife, flora, and waterways and securing a sustainable environment — even long after the mining stops.

-Kinross Gold Corporation, one of the largest gold mining operations in the world with six active mines on three continents, feels the same responsibility extends to being caretakers of the communities in which they operate.
+Kinross Gold Corporation, one of the largest gold mining operations in the world with seven active mines on three continents, feels the same responsibility extends to being caretakers of the communities in which they operate.
 That includes cultivating the land’s most valuable natural resource: Its youth.

 For instance, Kinross has two open-pit mines in Nevada, Bald Mountain and Round Mountain, both of which serve the surrounding towns as employer, taxpayer, vendor, and corporate citizen.
 The company also prioritizes working with local schools to support and educate students of all ages.